-Kevin O’Connor is a Partner on the Commercial Litigation Team at Peckar & Abramson, P.C. and serves as Co-Chair of the firm's Labor and Employment practice.
-Mr. O’Connor is a seasoned trial lawyer with a focus on employment defense, business and commercial litigation, including complex construction disputes.
+Kevin O’Connor is a partner on the Commercial Litigation team at Peckar & Abramson, P.C. and serves as co-chair of the firm's Labor and Employment practice.
+Kevin is a seasoned trial lawyer with a focus on employment defense, business and commercial litigation, including complex construction disputes.
 He represents clients in state and federal trial and appellate courts across the country as well as in alternative dispute resolution forums such as arbitration and mediation.

 Co-Chair - Labor and Employment Practice